 - Per month (from as low as $1,250 to as high as $10,875)

 - Per year (from as low as $15,000 to as high as $130,500)

 The table below represents the current salary ranges for the majority of home-based Virtual Assistant positions across the United States.

 Similarly, according to Indeed, Virtual Assistant salaries in the USA range from $8 to $60, averaging at $19.80 per hour.

 The amount of money you can make as a VA varies predominantly based on your skillset, experience, region, the type of business you work for, and other factors

 How the Level of Expertise Affects a Virtual Assistant’s Income

 Skilled Virtual Assistants receive higher wages when compared to general VAs, who haven’t mastered specific skill-sets.

-For instance, if you work as a Virtual Assistant for an online store and possess some store administration or copywriting skills, you’ll be able to demand higher rates than a general VA because you’ll know how to:
+For instance, if you work as a Virtual Assistant for an online store and possess some store administration or copywriting skills, you’ll demand higher rates than a general VA because you know how to:

 That’s why it’s critical to the success of every Virtual Assistant’s career to be committed to lifelong learning and to strive for excellence in mastering new skills.